How to Master DBT’s TIPP Skills EASILY

 A woman cooling down in front of a fan.

 Okay, T stands for temperature.
-Now, it’s not just that you sense or feel the temperature; actually, you’re changing the temperature of some part of your body.
+Now, you don’t just sense or feel the temperature; you’re actually changing the temperature of some part of your body.

-This affects the parasympathetic nervous system – which is responsible for the flight/fight/freeze mechanism.
+This affects the parasympathetic nervous system – responsible for the flight/fight/freeze mechanism.
 So, by altering your temperature, you’re bringing this back into control.

 You can try this in lots of different ways.